-There are restrictions on the distribution of this Prospectus and the offer or sale of Certificates in the United States, the EEA (including, for these purposes, the United Kingdom), the United Kingdom, the UAE (excluding the Dubai International Financial Centre), the Dubai International Financial Centre, the Cayman Islands, the Kingdom of Saudi Arabia, State of Kuwait, the Kingdom of Bahrain, Hong Kong, Singapore, Malaysia and Switzerland.
+There are restrictions on the distribution of this Prospectus and the offer or sale of Certificates in the United States, the EEA, the United Kingdom, the UAE (excluding the Dubai International Financial Centre), the Dubai International Financial Centre, the Cayman Islands, the Kingdom of Saudi Arabia, State of Kuwait, the Kingdom of Bahrain, Hong Kong, Singapore, Malaysia and Switzerland.
 See "Subscription and Sale".

-The net proceeds of the issue of the Certificates will be contributed by the Trustee (as Rab-al-Maal) to DIB (as Mudareb) as Mudaraba Capital pursuant to the terms of the Mudaraba Agreement and will be used by DIB to enhance its tier 1 capital as well as for general corporate purposes, all in accordance with the investment plan set out in the Mudaraba Agreement, as described in "Use of Proceeds".
+The net proceeds of the issue of the Certificates will be contributed by the Trustee (as Rab-al-Maal) to DIB (as Mudareb) as Mudaraba Capital pursuant to the terms of the Mudaraba Agreement and will be used by DIB to enhance its tier 1 capital as well as for general corporate purposes, all in accordance with the investment plan set out in the Mudaraba Agreement, as